Graham School of Continuing Liberal and Professional Studies

-The University of Chicago Graham School of Continuing Liberal and Professional Studies (previously the Continuing Education Division) is the school of continuing education at the University of Chicago.
-The Graham School's focus is on part-time and flexible programs of study.

-The Graham School offers Master of Liberal Arts degree programs, academic certificate programs, and a variety of credit and non-credit courses for graduate students at large, returning scholars, and adult learners.
-The Graham School manages the Summer Session, a series of academic programs for high school students, visiting college students, and international students.
+The University of Chicago Graham School of Continuing Liberal and Professional Studies is the continuing education school of the University of Chicago.
+Founded alongside the university in 1890, the school offers Master of Liberal Arts degree programs, academic certificate programs, and a variety of credit and non-credit courses for graduate students at large, returning scholars, and adult learners.
 It conducts lecture series and other programs throughout the year.

 The school's administrative offices can be found on the University of Chicago's main campus in the Hyde Park neighborhood.
-Summer Session programs and some courses are also held on the main campus.
-The majority of courses are conducted at the University of Chicago Gleacher Center in downtown Chicago.
+Courses are offered online and in person at the University of Chicago Gleacher Center in downtown Chicago.